 And these oils can also be great for helping to get rid of muscle knots because they can:

-Some of the most effective oils to go for when trying to release tight muscles are:
+And some of the most effective oils to go for when trying to release tight muscles are:

 And in general there are 3 different methods of using these essential oils:

-Sometimes these oils are used on their own or they can be mixed into 'recipes' to make topical massage oils depending on what you need to use them for (for some recipe ideas click here).
+So sometimes these oils are used on their own or they can be mixed into 'recipes' to make topical massage oils depending on what you need to use them for (for some recipe ideas click here).

-However as they are so potent and concentrated they need to be diluted with an appropriate carrier oil first.
+However, as they are so potent and concentrated they need to be diluted with an appropriate carrier oil first.